 - cartilage, joints, and skin layers.

 - Ongoing studies of aneurysms (weak spots in blood vessel walls that threaten to burst) are taking place at several NIH institutes.
-Aneurysms can prove deadly to people with Marfan syndrome and other HDCTs.
-NIAMS has supported these studies by pioneering development of a breed of mice prone to aneurysms.
+Aneurysms can prove deadly to people with Marfan syndrome and other heritable disorders of connective tissue.
+The NIAMS has supported these studies by pioneering development of a breed of mice prone to aneurysms.
 Scientists hope the mutant mice will improve understanding of aneurysms and ways to prevent them.

-- The National Institutes of Health supports the annual Gordon Research Conference on Elastin and Elastic Fibers, which brings together basic scientists and clinicians to exchange data on the makeup of and problems associated with these critical components of connective tissue.
+- The NIH supports the annual Gordon Research Conference on Elastin and Elastic Fibers, which brings together basic scientists and clinicians to exchange data on the makeup of and problems associated with these critical components of connective tissue.

-- Clinical trials organized by the National Eye Institute are comparing different antiangiogenic compounds (drugs that inhibit blood vessel formation) for pseudoxanthoma elasticum (PXE).
+- Clinical trials organized by the NIH National Eye Institute are comparing different antiangiogenic compounds (drugs that inhibit blood vessel formation) for pseudoxanthoma elasticum.
 New antiangiogenic agents are also in development.

-Scientists at the National Institute of Dental and Craniofacial Research are carrying out clinical studies on fibrous dysplasia of bone.
+- Scientists at the NIH National Institute of Dental and Craniofacial Research are carrying out clinical studies on fibrous dysplasia of bone.

-People with HDCTs can contact professional and support groups that can supply more detailed information than is found here.
+People with heritable disorders of connective tissue can contact professional and support groups that can supply more detailed information than is found here.
 Most of them also have Internet websites.
 Some major groups are listed below.